alexanderepstein/Sandman-Lite/README.md

 ## Bugs

-* All ```at``` jobs are removed sandman-lite removes the old notification jobs by just removing all jobs.
+* All ```at``` jobs are removed when sandman-lite removes the old notification jobs by just removing all jobs.
 If you regularly schedule jobs through '''at''' this application will cancel those jobs.

      Solution: Determine what the job id is of the notification as i set it so it can be specifically referenced for later deletion

 * Uninstaller script doesn't uninstall the dependencies if they weren't their before installation of sandman-lite